 In December 1940 Käte Rosenheim resigned from the board of the Reich Association of Jews in Germany.
 Four weeks later, she fled with her mother to the United States via Cuba.
 They received their luggage (now reduced to four bags) eighteen months after their arrival in New York.

-In 1943 Rosenheim began studies at the New School for Social Work.
+In 1943 Rosenheim began studies at the New School for Social Work in New York.
 After her graduation Käte Rosenheim again worked as a social worker, first in New York and then in San Francisco.
-In later years she worked for various welfare organizations, finally at the welfare office in San Francisco.
+In her later years she worked for various welfare organizations, her last position being at the welfare office in San Francisco.

 In December 1979 Käte Rosenheim died in Santa Clara, California at the age of 87.